avielg/Android-Toast-for-iOS/README.md

 Android-Toast-for-iOS
 =====================

-This is a simple Class that adds an easy option to create android-like toasts for iOS.
+Simple Class that adds an easy option to create android-like toasts for iOS.

-All the normal settings (size, color. margin etc...) can be changed via the h file in one of the #define lines.
+* All the normal settings (size, color. margin etc...) can be changed via the h file in one of the #define lines.

+## Usage
 To use it define a new <tt>Toast</tt> object with <tt>toastWithMessage:</tt> method (no alloc init needed), then call <tt>showOnView:</tt> from the Toast object.
 Example:

     Toast *mToast = [Toast toastWithMessage:@"Let's have a toast"];
     [mToast showOnView:self.view];

-This is my first rep on git, feel free to comment, fork, and crit (:

-Aviel.